 - For VA loans, the minimum down payment is 0%.

 - For USDA loans, the minimum down payment is 0%.

-- For jumbo loans, the minimum down payment ranges from 20% to 40%, depending on your credit score and the loan amount and how you plan to occupy the property.
+- For jumbo loans, the minimum down payment ranges from 10.01% to 25%, depending on your credit score, the loan amount and how you plan to occupy the property.

 The nice thing about smaller down payments is that you can get into a home sooner.
 Saving up for a 20% down payment can take a long time.
 And emptying out your savings for that 20% down payment may mean you won’t have money left over to repair or renovate your new home.
 However, a larger down payment may offer you benefits like a smaller monthly payment, a better interest rate or less expensive mortgage insurance.

 The other major cost involved in buying a house is closing costs, which refers to a number of fees you’ll pay for at closing.
 Closing costs can range from 3% to 6% of the purchase price of the home.
 You can sometimes ask the seller to pay for part or all of your closing costs, but sellers are less likely to do so in a competitive real estate market.